Visual Attention Methods in Deep Learning: An In-Depth Survey: Introduction

 To pay attention to the significant parts in an image and suppress unnecessary information, advancements of attention-based learning have found their way into multiple computer vision tasks, either employing a different attention map for every image pixel, comparing it with the representations of other pixels~\cite{m_nonlocal, dosovitskiy2020image, zhang2019self} or generating an attention map to extract the global representation for the whole image~\cite{kosiorek2017hierarchical, jetley2018learn}.
-However, the design of attention mechanism is highly dependent on the problem at hand.
+However, the design of the attention mechanism is highly dependent on the problem at hand.
 To enforce the selection of hidden states that correspond to the critical information in the input, attention techniques have been used as plug-in units in vision-based tasks, alleviating the risk of vanishing gradients.
 To sum up, attention scores are calculated, and hidden states are selected either deterministically or stochastically.

-Attention has been the center of significant research efforts over the past few years and image attention has been flourishing in many different machine learning and vision applications, for example, classification~\cite{show_attend}, detection~\cite{zhao2019object}, image captioning~\cite{hossain2019comprehensive}, 3D analysis~\cite{Qiu2021Att3Ddetection}, \etc Despite the impressive performance of attention techniques employed in deep learning, there is no literature survey that comprehensively reviews all, especially deep learning based, attention mechanisms in vision to categorize them based on their basic underlying architectures and highlight their strengths and weaknesses.
-Recently, researchers surveyed application-specific attention techniques with emphasis on NLP-based~\cite{hu2019introductory}, transformer-based~\cite{han2020survey, khan2021transformers}, and graph-based approaches~\cite{lee2019attention}.
-However, no comprehensive study collates with the huge and diverse scope of {\em all} deep learning based attention techniques developed for visual inputs.
+Attention has been the center of significant research efforts over the past few years, and image attention has been flourishing in many different machine learning and vision applications, for example, classification~\cite{show_attend}, detection~\cite{zhao2019object}, image captioning~\cite{hossain2019comprehensive}, 3D analysis~\cite{Qiu2021Att3Ddetection, hassanin2022crossformer}, \etc Despite the impressive performance of attention techniques employed in deep learning, no literature survey comprehensively reviews all, especially deep learning based, attention mechanisms in vision to categorize them based on their basic underlying architectures and highlight their strengths and weaknesses.
+Recently, researchers surveyed application-specific attention techniques with an emphasis on NLP-based~\cite{hu2019introductory}, transformer-based~\cite{han2020survey, khan2021transformers}, and graph-based approaches~\cite{lee2019attention}.
+However, no comprehensive study collates with the huge and diverse scope of {\em all} deep learning-based attention techniques developed for visual inputs.